About

 Instructions:

-• Add the coconut oil in to a large saucepan and heat the oil over medium heat.
-Add onion, garlic, ginger to the heated oil and cook until softened.
+• Add the coconut oil into a large saucepan and heat the oil over medium heat.
+Add onions and cook until they start to soften.

-6 – 7 curry leaves or 2 bay leaves, 2 ½ tbsp roasted Sri Lankan curry powder, 1 cinnamon stick, 1 tsp cayenne pepper, 1 tbsp paprika
+6 – 7 curry leaves , 2 ½ tbsp roasted Sri Lankan curry powder, 1 cinnamon stick, 1 tsp cayenne pepper or kashmiri chili powder, 1 tbsp paprika

-• Add the chicken, serrano peppers/green chili peppers, salt, 3 roma tomatoes, 1 tsp sugar, and mix to coat.
+• Add the chicken, serrano peppers / green chili peppers, salt, roma tomatoes, about 1 tsp sugar, and mix to coat.
 Cook for 10 minutes with the lid off, on medium high heat.
-Stir frequently to make sure the chicken or the spices don’t burn.
+Frequently stir to make sure the chicken or the spices don’t burn.

-½ tsp salt, 2 lbs chicken,, 2 serrano peppers (or regular green chili), 3 roma tomatoes, 2 tsp brown sugar
+½ tsp salt, 2 lbs chicken, 2 serrano peppers (or regular green chili), 3 small roma tomatoes, 2 tsp brown sugar

-• Add coconut milk, water, vinegar, and bring the curry to a boil.
+• Add coconut milk, water, lime juice / vinegar, and bring the curry to a boil.
 If you want less gravy, add less liquid.

-½ cup coconut milk, ½ cup water, 2 tsp apple cider vinegar
+½ cup full-fat coconut milk, ½ cup water, 2 tsp lime juice or apple cider vinegar

 • If the chicken curry gravy is too thin, or there's too much of it, uncover and simmer the curry for a further 10 minutes or longer.
-This step is optional, but it will allow the water to evaporate and the gravy to thicken.
+This step is optional, but it allows the water to evaporate and for the gravy to thicken.
+If you want more gravy, you can add more water or coconut milk, but you will need to adjust the flavor accordingly.

 • Turn off the heat and let the chicken cool down slightly.
 Serve with rice or roti.